Keeping Children Safe in Education 2025: key changes and what schools need to know

 What may be included in the September version

-The DfE have repeated it is their intention to publish the revised statutory guidance on Relationships, Sex and Health Education (RSHE) and the guidance on Gender Questioning Children and include links to these in the final version of KCSIE 2025 to be published in September.
+When the DfE published KCSIE last week it repeated its intention to publish the revised statutory guidance on Relationships, Sex and Health Education (RSHE) and the guidance on Gender Questioning Children and include links to these in the final version of KCSIE 2025 to be published in September.

-The draft non-statutory guidance on gender questioning children was also consulted on by the previous government and was drafted partly in response to the Cass Review and to provide practical advice to schools who have children who may be questioning their gender.
-Responses were published by the Equality and Human Rights Commission who made a number of recommendations, including that the guidance should more clearly explain and refer to key concepts in the Equality Act 2010, particularly direct and indirect discrimination, to help schools balance the rights of different groups.
-Schools should therefore be aware that the new and final version may depart from the draft currently available.
+Given that the RSHE guidance has now been published, we also expect the final version of the non-statutory guidance on gender questioning children to be published shortly.
+Schools should be aware that the new and final version may depart from the draft currently available.
 Again schools will plan policy reviews and training for all staff to update knowledge on supporting all children at schools, including those questioning their gender.
 See our separate article on the Supreme Court judgement here.

 What to expect in 2025 and beyond